-The playgrounds are excellent for the children, especially the Hyde Park Water Playground in summer (free of charge).
-You may even witness a wedding, as Hyde Park has been the location for many couples tying the knot.
+The playgrounds are excellent for children, especially the Hyde Park Water Playground in summer (free of charge).
+You may witness a wedding, as Hyde Park has been the location for many couples tying the knot.

-Locals enjoy walking around the scenic twin lakes and taking a break from hectic city life.
+I enjoy walking around the scenic twin lakes and taking a break from hectic city life.